IshuSinghSE/streamvibe/README.md

 <br />

 <p align="center">
-Welcome to **StreamVibe**, your ultimate video streaming experience.
+Welcome to <strong>StreamVibe</strong>, your ultimate video streaming experience.
 Dive into a world of endless content with high-quality playback and an intuitive interface designed just for you.
 </p>

 ## Key Features